YaolingYang/HTRX/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This is the location for the HTRX tool that was firstly proposed in
+This is the location for the HTRX tool that was firstly proposed by
 [Barrie W, Yang
 Y, Attfield K E, et al. Genetic risk for Multiple Sclerosis originated in Pastoralist Steppe populations. bioRxiv (2022)](https://www.biorxiv.org/content/10.1101/2022.09.23.509097v1)
-and then improved in
+and then improved by
 [Yang Y, Lawson DJ.
 HTRX: an R package for learning non-contiguous haplotypes associated with a phenotype. bioRxiv (2022)](https://www.biorxiv.org/content/10.1101/2022.11.29.518395v1).